yousabmenissy/cur/README.md

 Expressions that does not start with '.', does not compose of a signle digit, and end with ':' are treated as global labels.

 - they are always at indentaion level 0.
-- cur will allow either a space or a new line to follow the ':'.
+- cur will allow either a space, tab or a new line to follow the ':'.
-- if ':' is not followed by either a space or a new line, cur will inject a new line after the colon and treats the rest as a different line
+- if ':' is not followed by either a space, tab or a new line, cur will inject a new line after the colon and treats the rest as a different line

 ### Local labels

 Expressions that start with '.', or compose of a signle digit, and end with ':' are treated as local labels.

 - they are always at indentaion level 1.
+- cur will allow either a space, tab or a new line to follow the ':'.
+- if ':' is not followed by either a space, tab or a new line, cur will inject a new line after the colon and treats the rest as a different line
 - a new line will be inserted before it if the previous expression was an instruction.

 ### Signle line comments